Meet the Band... A Little About Each Member

 Monique Bennett - Lead Vocals

 Monique is a self-taught vocalist & has been singing since a very young age.
 She was inspired by Classic Rock, R&B, Hard Rock & Heavy Metal vocalists/bands which is where she honed in on her vocal style.
 At 16, she had her first taste of performing solo in front of a live audience in her high school talent show where she performed her rendition of Whitney Houston's "I Will Always Love You".
 In her early 20's she started performing at karaoke events & also even winning a karaoke contest.
 After winning the karaoke competition, she wanted to start working on forming a Heart Tribute Band.
 She put a flyer up in a local music shop & Kevin Bennett answered the ad.
 Monique & Kevin have performed in several other musical projects together, such as The Division Bell - a Tribute to Pink Floyd (backing vocalist), Rivendell Lost (lead vocalist) & First Snow - a Tribute to the Trans-Siberian Orchestra (backing & lead vocalist).
-They are also collaborating on writing original music.
+They are also collaborating on writing original music & have become a married couple.
+Music truly does bring people together.

 Karen Bright - Guitar & Vocals